Budibase/website/content/blog/updates/2024/files-in-automation.md

 ![Invoice template](https://res.cloudinary.com/daog6scxm/image/upload/v1721830285/product-marketing-images/Files%20in%20automation/carbone/carbone1.png)

-The invoice template with the merge fields set up
 Once you have uploaded your template to Carbone Studio, you will need to grab its template ID and your Carbone API key for the next step.

 ### Step 2: Set up the API endpoints in Budibase